|Claire Kane||Chairfirstname.lastname@example.org||Honarary Officer|

 - First point of contact with England Athletics and UK Athletics and facilitate payment of affiliation fees to UKA

 - Deal with new membership queries and applications

 - Liaise with group leaders to introduce new members

 - Contact members in arrears in the first instance

 - Update the committee regularly with membership numbers and members contact details.

-- Ensure that all club coaches/helpers/volunteers have completed a volunteer reference form or complied with a volunteer recruitment process and assist in this process as appropriate and to ensure that all coaches/officials/volunteers have completed CRB and Independent Safeguarding Authority checks as required and assist in this process as appropriate
+- Ensure that all club coaches/helpers/volunteers have completed a volunteer reference form or complied with a volunteer recruitment process and assist in this process as appropriate and to ensure that all coaches/officials/volunteers have completed DBS and relevant safeguarding checks as required and assist in this process as appropriate

 - Respond to suspected breaches of the Welfare Policies and Procedures that may be referred to them, in accordance with the Welfare Procedures and to advise and support other club officers or committee members how to respond appropriately in accordance with the Procedures

 - Be the first point of contact for any concerns about child abuse